The Atlanta Journal-Constitution: The Atlanta Constitution

 Ralph McGill, editor for the Constitution in the 1940s, was one of the few southern newspaper editors to support the American Civil Rights Movement.
 Other noteworthy editors of The Atlanta Constitution include J. Reginald Murphy.
 "Reg" Murphy gained notoriety after being kidnapped in 1974.
 Murphy later moved to the West Coast and served as editor of the San Francisco Examiner.

-Celestine Sibley was an award-winning reporter, editor, and beloved columnist for the Constitution from 1941 to 1999, and also wrote 25 fiction and nonfiction books about Southern life.
+Celestine Sibley was an award-winning reporter, editor, and beloved columnist for the Constitution from 1941 to 1999 and wrote 25 fiction and nonfiction books about Southern life.
 After her death, the Georgia House of Representatives named its press gallery in her honor as a mark of affection and respect.

-From the 1970s until his death in 1994, Lewis Grizzard was a popular humor columnist for the Constitution.
+From the 1970s until he died in 1994, Lewis Grizzard was a popular humor columnist for the Constitution.
 He portrayed Southern "redneck" culture with a mixture of ridicule and respect.

 The Constitution won numerous Pulitzer Prizes.
-In 1931 it won a Pulitzer Prize for Public Service for exposing corruption at the local level.
+In 1931, it won a Pulitzer Prize for Public Service for exposing corruption at the local level.
 In 1959, The Constitution won a Pulitzer Prize for Editorial Writing for Ralph McGill's editorial "A Church, A School..."
-In 1967 it was awarded another Pulitzer Prize for Eugene Patterson's editorials.
+In 1967, it was awarded another Pulitzer Prize for Eugene Patterson's editorials.
 (Patterson later left his post as editor over a dispute over an op-ed piece.)
-In 1960, Jack Nelson won the Pulitzer Prize for local reporting, by exposing abuses at Milledgeville State Hospital for the mentally ill.
+In 1960, Jack Nelson won the Pulitzer Prize for local reporting by exposing abuses at Milledgeville State Hospital for the mentally ill.